-The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - were by now only marking time until a complete withdrawal of the Peninsula could be undertaken.
+The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - had by then only been marking time until a complete withdrawal of the Peninsula could be undertaken.

-This final operation took place on the night of January 8-9, the Newfoundland Battalion to furnish part of the British rear-guard on this second occasion also.
+This final operation had taken place on the night of January 8-9, the Newfoundland Battalion to furnish part of the British rear-guard on this second occasion also.

-Lieutenant Owen Steele of St. John's, Newfoundland, is cited as having been the last soldier of the Mediterranean Expeditionary Force to step into the final small boat to sail from the Gallipoli Peninsula.
+\Lieutenant Owen Steele of St. John's, Newfoundland, is cited as having been the last soldier of the Mediterranean Expeditionary Force to step into the final small boat to sail from the Gallipoli Peninsula.